-Our Learning Experience Designers (aka the artist formerly known as 'Instructional Designers') have been instant messaging again.
+Our Learning Experience Designers (aka the artists formerly known as ‘Instructional Designers’) have been instant messaging again.
 This time it’s Niamh and David talking about spaced repetition (aka spaced learning or spaced practice) – which is the simple microlearning principle that people learn better if they receive small chunks of learning over a longer period of time.

 What is spaced repetition (aka spaced learning or spaced practice)?